httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 execution context with only tangential relationship to the Document which registered them.

-Requests which simply pass through a service worker will be handled as described
+Requests which simply pass through a Service Worker will be handled as described
 above: the request's client will be the Document or Worker which initiated the request, and its "site for cookies" will be those defined in
 {{document-requests}} and {{dedicated-and-shared-requests}}